Robert Campbell MacKenzie: Provincial career

 He played for Glasgow District against Edinburgh District in December 1877.

 He played for West of Scotland District against East of Scotland District in February 1878; and in March 1879.

 MacKenzie played for the Blues Trial side in February 1878.

 International career

 He was capped four times for between 1877 and 1881, scoring two goals (conversions), three tries, and two drop goals.

 Administrative career

 He was President of the Scottish Rugby Union for the period 1924 to 1925.

 Military career

 He was a commander of the Highland Light Infantry.

 Outside of rugby and military

 He was appointed a Companion of the Order of the Bath in 1911.
-Following the first World War, he was made a Knight Commander of the Order of the British Empire in the 1919 Birthday Honours.
+Following the First World War, he was made a Knight Commander of the Order of the British Empire in the 1919 Birthday Honours.

-He died, aged 89, in Duntocher, Dumbartonshire in 1945.
+He died, aged 89, in Duntocher, Dunbartonshire in 1945.